 HSBC Securities (USA) Inc. accepts responsibility for the content of this research report prepared by its non-US foreign affiliate.
 The information contained herein is under no circumstances to be construed as investment advice and is not tailored to the needs of the recipient.
 All US persons receiving and/or accessing this report and intending to effect transactions in any security discussed herein should do so with HSBC Securities (USA) Inc. in the United States and not with its non-US foreign affiliate, the issuer of this report.
 In Singapore, this publication is distributed by The Hongkong and Shanghai Banking Corporation Limited, Singapore Branch for the general information of institutional investors or other persons specified in Sections 274 and 304 of the Securities and Futures Act (Chapter 289) ("SFA") and accredited investors and other persons in accordance with the conditions specified in Sections 275 and 305 of the SFA.
-Only Economics or Currencies reports are intended for distribution to a person who is not an Accredited Investor, Expert Investor or Institutional Investor as defined in SFA.
+Only Economics or Currencies reports are intended for distribution to a person who is not an Accredited Investor, Expert Investor or Institutional Investors adefined in SFA.
 The Hongkong and Shanghai Banking Corporation Limited, Singapore Branch accepts legal responsibility for the contents of reports pursuant to Regulation 32C(1)(d) of the Financial Advisers Regulations.
 This publication is not a prospectus as defined in the SFA.
-This publication is not a prospectus as defined in the SFA.
 It may not be further distributed in whole or in part for any purpose.
+The Hongkong and Shanghai Banking Corporation Limited Singapore Branch is regulated by the Monetary Authority of Singapore.
+Recipients in Singapore shuld contact a "Hongkong and Shanghai Banking Corporation Limited, Singapore Branch is report.
+In segnet do the accepts is a prospectus as defined in the SFA.
+The segnetation is not a prospectus as defined in the SFA.
+It may not be further distributed in whole or in part for any purpose.
 The Hongkong and Shanghai Banking Corporation Limited, Singapore Branch is regulated by the Monetary Authority of Singapore.
-Recipients in Singapore should contact a "Hongkong and Shanghai Banking Corporation Limited, Singapore Branch' representative in respect of any matters arising from, or in connection with this report.
-Please refer to The Hongkong and Shanghai Banking Corporation Limited, Singapore Branch's website at www.business.hsbc.com.sg for contact details.
-HSBC México, S.A., Institución de Banca Múltiple, Grup
+Recipients in Singapore should c